 - Spring 2025: Tuesday, Oct.
 15, 4pm HST

 The program is based at University of Roehampton (UR).
 Roehampton is made up of four Colleges (Digby Stuart, Froebel, Southlands, and Whitelands), each with its own unique personality.
 RU has facilities contained on-campus, such as libraries, transport, student union, and language labs.
-The four-story Learning Resources Centre offers a fully stocked library, multimedia facilities, online catalogues, media services, Languages Centre and study rooms.
+The four-story Learning Resources Centre offers a fully stocked library, multimedia facilities, online catalogs, media services, Languages Centre and study rooms.
 There is also a medical center, student bookshop and a range of cafés and eateries on campus.

-The UHM Semester in London program provides students an opportunity to fulfill UHM major, minor, elective, focus, foundations, diversification and foreign language requirements for graduation.
+The UHM Semester in London program provides students an opportunity to fulfill UHM major, minor, elective, focus, foundations, diversification and upper division requirements for graduation.
 Students on the program must be enrolled full-time and may earn up to 15 credits.

-The program runs from mid-September to mid-December for the Fall semester, and early January to early April for the Spring semester.
+The program runs from mid-September to mid-December for the Fall semester and early January through May for the Spring semester.

 The UHM Study Abroad Center appoints a designated UHM Resident Director when appropriate.
 The Resident Director teaches two classes, oversees students’ academic progress and mentors all participants.
 All students are required to take one of the two UHM Resident Director’s classes.
 The subjects vary each semester according to the expertise of the UHM professor.

-Students can earn UHM credits for a wide range of courses, including Anthropology, Art, Biology, Business, Communications, Creative Writing, Economics, Education, English Literature, Film (ACM), Geography, Health Studies, History, Natural Sciences, Philosophy, Political Science, Psychology, Select Foreign Languages, Social Work, Sociology, and Women’s Studies.
+Students can earn UHM credits for a wide range of courses, including Anthropology, Art, Biology, Business, Communications, Creative Writing, Economics, Education, English Literature, Film (ACM), Geography, Health Studies, History, Natural Sciences, Philosophy, Political Science, Psychology, Social Work, Sociology, and Women’s Studies.